 - MIFA Meals on Wheels: Staff, volunteers, and City of Memphis employees are delivering hot and shelf-stable or frozen meals Monday through Wednesday.
-Our objective is to get as many meals into seniors' homes as we can in case of future service disruption; we have delivered more than 75,000 hot, shelf-stable, and frozen meals since March 16.
 No communal dining at congregate meal sites; clients receive a week of meals once per week.

-- Emergency Services & Emergency Housing: Walk-ins for emergency assistance are suspended; applications for financial assistance and emergency housing are accepted online only; food vouchers are suspended.
-Applications have doubled over the same period last year; applicants should expect delayed responses from staff due to the volume of applications.
-Approximately 86% of applicants cite coronavirus as their reason for applying.
+- Emergency Services & Emergency Housing: Walk-ins for emergency assistance are suspended; applications for financial assistance and emergency housing are accepted online only.
+Approximately 80% of applicants cite coronavirus as their reason for applying.

 - Homeless Hotline for Families: The hotline is still accessible 24/7 to homeless families with minor children in need of immediate shelter.

 We are especially grateful for your support during this crisis.
 Click here to make a gift online.

 Our opportunities for volunteers are limited at this time.
 Learn more here.